 Our vision is to transform the Linen Building into a home for activism and engagement by offering social justice leaders, communities, and organizations the space and support they need to spark social change.
 It’s an event space – and more.
 It can spark serendipitous interactions, build relationships, create networks, and grow sustainable solutions by bringing diverse organizations together as they work to build a better world; a world where we choose all of us.

-In the past two years, social justice leaders from the Women’s March, Standing Rock, and the transgender community, and organizations like the Women’s & Children’s Alliance, ACLU, Planned Parenthood, Idaho Legal Aid, PODER of Idaho, Idaho Peace Coalition, Conservation Voters of Idaho, and Boise Bicycle Project have been able to use the event space at no or reduced cost.
+In the past three years, social justice leaders from the Women’s March, Standing Rock, and the transgender community, and organizations like the Women’s & Children’s Alliance, ACLU, Planned Parenthood, Idaho Legal Aid, PODER of Idaho, Idaho Peace Coalition, Conservation Voters of Idaho, and Boise Bicycle Project have been able to use the event space at no or reduced cost.
 The Idaho Coalition also brings the broader community in through performances and art, like the Stories of Transformation or the community conversation on discrimination, hate and violence in our communities – from Boise to Dietrich to Coeur d’Alene.

 Laundry has a long been gendered – a traditional “female” skill.
 Laundresses traditionally counted among the most visible of female occupations.
 Commercial steam laundries both reinforced gender rigid gender roles and the transformation of women’s work both in and outside the home.
 Not surprisingly, the steam laundry business was predominately owned by men and employed large numbers of girls and women.
 Working conditions for women and women of color in the steam laundry business were harsh – toxic chemicals, long hours, and more.
 Gendered relationships crossed all aspects of the laundry industry.
 Rigid gender roles played a significant part in the relationships of managers to workers, of workers to union leaders, and in the marketing of laundry technology to consumers.